ChaoLi977/SegMitos_mitosis_detection/README.md

 ### Requirements: software

 We use the deep learning framework Caffe to train the segmentation network.
-The code for data preparation is written by Matlab, while the codes for training the SegMitos network and detecting the mitosis is written by Python.
+The code for data preparation is written by Matlab, while the codes for training the SegMitos network and detecting the mitosis is written in Python.

 ### Requirements: hardware